kevgo/cucumber-sort/README.md

 #### .cucumber-sort-ignore

-Populate this file with glob expressions that describe files that cucumber-sort should ignore.
+Contains glob patterns for files that `cucumber-sort` should ignore.

 ### Usage